South Carolina Books: The Best Books Set in the Palmetto State

 Our readers voted this one of the Best Beach Reads of All Time!
 It’s the first of seven books in The Beach House series, published between 2002 and 2021.
 The Beach House has also been adapted into a Hallmark Original Movie.

 Author Mary Alice Monroe was inducted into the South Carolina Academy of Authors’ Hall of Fame.
-We are looking forward to her summer 2025 historical fiction release, Where the Rivers Merge.
+You may also want to check out her recent historical fiction release, Where the Rivers Merge.
+Keep in mind, however, that it’s the start of a new series, so you won’t get full resolution by the end of that book.

 Under the Magnolias